Candice Swanepoel’s Mile-Long Legs In A Leather Mini Dress Floor Instagram In Sizzling Photo

-Candice Swanepoel is showing off her world-famous legs in a skimpy mini dress in a jaw dropping new photo posted to Instagram.
+Candice Swanepoel showed off her world-famous legs in a jaw dropping new photo posted to Instagram.
 The sizzling Victoria’s Secret Angel proved once again that she’s certainly not afraid to show some skin as she put her mile-long pins on full display while rocking a tiny leather dress as she sat in the back of a car.

-The black and white snap had Candice pulling one of her very best model poses as she relaxed in the back of the car, putting one leg up on center console in front of her as she flashed her seriously high heels.
+The black-and-white snap showed Candice pulling one of her very best model poses as she relaxed in the car, putting one leg up on the center console in front of her as she flashed her seriously high heels.

-The mom of two (she shares two sons with Hermann Nicoli) showed off her insane figure in the sultry leather ensemble, which stopped very north of the knee, as she turned her head towards the camera while placing her hand on her black cap.
+The mom of two showed off her insane figure in the sultry leather ensemble, which stopped very north of the knee, as she turned her head towards the camera while placing her hand on her black cap.

 It’s not clear if the photo was a candid look at the supermodel or if the snap was taken from a professional photo shoot, though it’s safe to say that Candice’s 13.6 million followers most definitely appreciated her black leather look.